 - tops out at a manageable height of 10 to 12 feet

 It should be noted that unlike Green Giant, Emerald Green is not deer resistant.

 Good news: Selecting the best plants for around your pool takes you one step closer to a more private, more comfortable poolside.
 Bad news: That was the easy part.
 Proper planting of those spruce and arborvitae will require a good amount of elbow grease and know-how.
 (Don’t worry, we’re here to help you with all of it.)

 Correctly spacing the plants for your natural privacy screen is crucial.
 Proper spacing ensures the plants will get the nutrients they need and enough space as well to reach their mature size.
 The experts at Neave Pools work seamlessly with the Neave Landscaping pros to give our clients the privacy they deserve by selecting, arranging and planting the right privacy plants for your outdoor living space.

-The following are a few pro tips we urge you to keep in mind in your pursuit of backyard solitude.
+The following are a few pro tips we urge you to keep in mind in your pursuit of effective backyard swimming pool privacy ideas.

 - Many homeowners think, “The closer I put these plants together, the better (and faster) the privacy.”
 But planting too closely can prove detrimental to a plant’s health and can ultimately end up in removal.